Thanks to medical advances and healthier lifestyles, a growing number of us are enjoying longer lives.

 Other care funding options to consider

-If the above options are not feasible, don’t despair – there may be other ways for your parent to raise the cash they need to cover their long-term care costs.
+If your parent or relative isn’t eligible for help with long term care costs, don’t despair – there may be other ways for your parent to raise the cash they need.

 Renting out their property